Back to prior page

 Jerry Whittington not only had a role as Sunset Carson's deputy, but also was the director and film editor on the MARSHAL OF WINDY HOLLOW.

 While the film was shot on a 16mm color negative, a 16mm B&W "work print" was made from the color negative and was used for editing (the B&W work print was less expensive than a color work print).
-The edited B&W work print was then matched, scene for scene, to the color negative and cut into the A, B and C Rolls for the release print to be made from.
+The edited B&W work print was then matched, scene for scene, to the color negative and cut into the A, B and C Rolls for the release print to be made.

 During Jerry's editing work, some bits and pieces wound up on the cutting room floor --- and he saved some of these.
 Below are 16mm frames from that B&W "work print".